Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 3. Exercise

 We all know how a daily exercise routine benefits us humans, but it applies to our dogs, too!
-Goldendoodles love to go on runs or hikes.
-They also love to swim, which is something inherited from their Golden Retriever parents.
+Many Goldendoodles love to go on runs or hikes.
+Some also love to swim, which is something inherited from their Golden Retriever parents.
 Swimming is an excellent form of exercise and will keep your Goldendoodle in shape, both mentally and physically.

-You’ll need to devout at least 30 minutes of exercise a day for your Goldendoodle, but preferably 1 to 2 hours a day for adults.
+You’ll need to devote at least 30 minutes of exercise a day for your Goldendoodle, but preferably 1 to 2 hours a day for adults.
 Forms of exercise can be playing fetch, going on a walk, a run, or of course, swimming.
 A fenced yard is ideal because your Goldendoodle will love to play fetch with you.
 Goldendoodles have a lot of energy and can get bored with the same routine.
 With that in mind, try mixing up playtime activities and exercise.
 Goldendoodles are highly intelligent, making puzzle toys or a game of tug-of-war wonderful for mental stimulation.
 If you exercise your Goldendoodle, both physically and mentally, they will live healthier, longer lives.

 Image Credit: Sammy-Williams, Pixabay